xcart/xcart-docs/_pages/kb_en/modules/gift_wrapping.md

 redirect_from:
   - /modules/new_article.html
 ---
-The [Gift Wrapping module](https://market.x-cart.com/addons/gift-wrapping.html "Gift Wrapping") allows to enable and offer a gift wrapping option to customers.
+The addon [Gift Wrapping](https://market.x-cart.com/addons/gift-wrapping.html "Gift Wrapping") allows you to offer a gift wrapping option to your customers.

-To start using the module make sure it's installed and enabled as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To start using the addon, make sure it is installed and enabled as described in {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-When installed proceed to the module settings page to configure the options:
+After the addon has been installed, proceed to the addon settings page to configure the options:

 ![installed.png]({{site.baseurl}}/attachments/ref_3eTR6n0m/installed.png)

-The "Gift Wrapping" module settings page allows to define the following settings:
+The "Gift Wrapping" addon settings page allows you to define the following settings:

 ![settings-page.png]({{site.baseurl}}/attachments/ref_3eTR6n0m/settings-page.png)